Rebecca Dziedzic, PhD

 - Decision support tools for sustainable infrastructure

 All students are encouraged to apply for independent funding.
-Interested applicants may contact me to discuss writing a proposal together.
+Applicants interested in areas other than those being recruited for may contact me to discuss writing a proposal together.

 - Undergraduate or Master's degree in Civil, Building, Environmental Engineering, Computer Science or other relevant field;